 Paper 1 - Listening, Reading and Writing (2 hours 30 minutes) 50% of A Level

 Paper 2 - Writing (2 hours) 20% of A Level

 You will be provided with a wide variety of target language materials and resources to enhance your learning outside of lessons, including textbooks and literary texts.
 We also encourage you to purchase a good French-English dictionary and grammar books.

-You will need a good quality dictionary, grammar guide and verb table book as well as a keen interest in languages and an ability to learn vocabulary and grammar rules.
+You should have a keen interest in languages and an ability to learn vocabulary and grammar rules in class and independently.

 A Level Languages students can go on to study Languages at University - one or more, possibly alongside another subject.
 Universities often offer options to keep a language going as a minor subject alongside others, such a Business or Law.
 Travelling or working abroad is also a possibility.

 The ability to speak another language is a skill greatly valued by employers in many industries, opening up opportunities locally and further afield.